playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 > console.log(mainTextElement.getAttribute('style')); // This will return a string value, despite the API that lets you use an object to read and write
 > ```
 >
-> The reasoning behind this incongruity is due to [the implicit mapping of the HTML API and the `Element` API as mentioned at the start of the previous section](#element-properties).
+> The reasoning behind this incongruity is due to [the implicit mapping of the HTML API and the `Element` API, as mentioned at the start of the previous section](#element-properties).
 The limitations described here will also apply to the HTML API of those types of properties.

 For example, we can [use `data` attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) in order to read and write values via attributes to any given element.